The European market potential for vases

 Functionality

-Vases that display cut flowers need to be able to hold water.
-For glazed ceramics and glass, this water-resistance is a given.
+Vases that display cut flowers must be able to hold water.
+For glazed ceramics and glass, this water resistance is a given.
 Other materials like wood or paper may need an inner coating or glass container.
-Vases used for artificial flowers or purely decorative purposes do not have to be water resistant.
-In general, outdoor vases need to be light and durable.
+Vases used for artificial flowers or purely decorative purposes do not have to be water-resistant.
+Vases for outdoor use generally need to be light and durable.

 Design

-The vase has become a valued home accessory, rather than a purely functional item that holds the water for flowers.
+The vase has become a valued home accessory, rather than a purely functional item that holds water for flowers.
 It also has added emotional value; vases are now seen as an accessory that adds to the style of the consumer’s interior.
-They need to appeal to different market segments, with different requirements in terms of shape and decoration, and can range from everyday basics to status symbols.
+They need to appeal to different market segments, with different requirements in terms of shape and decoration.
+As such, they can range from everyday basics to status symbols.
 Generally, levels of innovation rise as the segments move up.

 Shapes can vary according to consumer taste.
 They also depend on whether vases are designed to hold bunches or single flowers.
 Over the years, vases have evolved from conventional cylinder or belly shapes to more expressive and innovative designs.